NodePassProject/pool/README.md

 // Verified TLS - production
 clientPool := pool.NewClientPool(5, 20, minIvl, maxIvl, keepAlive, "2", false, "example.com", dialer)
 ```

+---

+**Implementation Details (from pool.go):**

+- **Connection ID Generation:**
+  - In multi-connection mode, the server generates an 8-byte ID and sends it to the client after TLS handshake.
+  - In single-connection mode, the client generates its own ID using random bytes.

+- **Put Method:**
+  - Prevents duplicate connections in the pool.
+  - If the pool is full or the connection is already present, the connection is closed automatically.

+- **Flush/Close:**
+  - `Flush` closes all connections and resets the pool.
+  - `Close` cancels the context and flushes the pool.

+- **Dynamic Adjustment:**
+  - `adjustInterval` and `adjustCapacity` are used internally for pool optimization based on usage and success rate.

+- **isActive:**
+  - Checks if a connection is alive by sending an empty write with a short deadline.

+- **Error Handling:**
+  - `AddError` and `ErrorCount` are thread-safe and use mutex protection.

 ## Connection Modes